EOL/eol_terms/README.md

 # eol_terms
-A very basic repository for terms, their URIs, and their properties that EOL maintains on the site.
+A very very basic repository for terms, their URIs, and their properties that EOL maintains on the site.

 ## Usage